 Those who are fond of reading would have realised at some point that they know a little of everything; yet they are an expert on very few subjects.
-My relationship with Buddhism had been something like that.
-This religion had always held spiritual appeal for me, given its focus on detachment, isolation and meditation.
+Our relationship with Buddhism had been something like that.
+This religion had always held spiritual appeal for us, given its focus on detachment, isolation and meditation.
 The very word ‘Buddhist’ resonates with profound wisdom and serenity.

-So when I stumbled upon the grandiose Buddha Tooth Relic Temple with its glittering golden opulence and rhythmic, melodious chanting, I was more than a little surprised.
+So when we stumbled upon the grandiose Buddha Tooth Relic Temple with its glittering golden opulence and rhythmic, melodious chanting, we were more than a little surprised.

 And from the inside, the ornate vat holding ceremonial ash, the giant mound of rice and the life-size deities presiding over a sea of bowing monks in sombre black robes inspire real awe.
 Visitors are not allowed to enter the main hall where the monks pay homage to the Buddha with their hypnotic incantations.
 They may, however observe and pray from the upper storey designed like a balcony that offers a 360 degree view of the proceedings below.
 The Sacred Tooth Relic may also be viewed from afar, on the Sacred Light Hall on the fourth floor.